-Best Weed Eater Review – Top 5 Wackiest List for Mar.
-2017
+Best Weed Eater Review – Top 5 Wackiest List for March, 2023 with Buying Guide

-There are many names used around the country and around the world for weed whackers (or weed wackers even): weed eaters, string trimmers (or strimmers), line trimmers, weed whips, even whipper-snippers.
+There are many names used around the country and around the world for weed whackers (or weed wackers even): weed eaters, string trimmers (or strimmers), cordless string trimmer, line trimmers, weed whips, even whipper-snippers.

-Whatever you call them and whether you choose one that’s powered by gas, electricity or battery, weed whackers are invaluable in keeping the edges of a lawn neat and clean (particularly near raised areas, fences or trees), cutting annoying weeds that grow in areas you can’t reach with a lawnmower, or even replacing a scythe to tackle overgrown spots.
+Whatever you call them and whether you choose one that’s powered by gas, electricity or battery powered weed eaters, weed whackers are invaluable in keeping the edges of a lawn neat and clean (particularly near raised areas, fences or trees), cutting annoying weeds that grow in areas you can’t reach with a lawnmower, or even replacing a scythe to tackle overgrown spots.

 The earliest powered trimming tools relied on heavy metal blades to do their cutting work, but modern versions use a stiff monofilament string (thus the name “string trimmer”) spun by a motor or engine at speeds high enough to make quick work of grass or weeds.
 When an area of string has worn down, a fresh length is moved to the “business” part of the tool.
 It’s an efficient and effective way to control unwanted growth.